Faroe Islands Premier League: Promotion and relegation

 At the end of the season, two teams are relegated and two are promoted to and from 1. deild.
-Like in Spain, the teams are allowed to put their B and C teams in the lower divisions, and there will only be relegation if at least one non-reserve team finish in the 1. deild top three.
+Like in Spain, the teams are allowed to put their B and C teams in the lower divisions, and there will only be relegation if at least one non-reserve team finishes in the 1. deild top three.

-In the past, the league used a promotion-relegation playoff between the 9th placed team and the 2nd placed team in 1. deild, played from 1995 until 2005.
+The league used a promotion-relegation playoff between the 9th placed team and the 2nd placed team in 1. deild from 1995 to 2005.

 European qualification

-Currently, the Faroese champion qualify to the UEFA Champions League Preliminary round, while the second placed team enter the UEFA Europa Conference League at the first qualifying round.
+For the 2026/27 season the Faroese champion qualifies for the UEFA Champions League 1st qualifying round, while the second and third placed teams enter the UEFA Europa Conference League at the first qualifying round.
 An additional berth in the Europa Conference League first qualifying round is granted to the Faroe Islands Cup winners.
-If the winners of that competition have already qualified to a European competition, the berth is given to the third placed team in the league.
-Since the introduction of Europa Conference League, teams from the Faroe Islands can only qualify directly to the UEFA Europa League by winning the Europa Conference League.
+If the winners of that competition have already qualified for a European competition, the berth is given to the fourth placed team in the league.
+Since the introduction of the Europa Conference League, teams from the Faroe Islands can only qualify directly to the UEFA Europa League by winning the Europa Conference League.